 Previous studies such as the TORCH clinical trial(143) and the SUMMIT trial(144) failed to provide evidence for the efficacy of a LABA+ICS combination compared to placebo in reducing mortality (primary outcome) in COPD patients.
-These Be sure to read and understand the paragraph entitled Important Purpose & Liability Disclaimer 26 trials had no requirement for a history of previous exacerbations.
+These trials had no requirement for a history of previous exacerbations.
 In the largest LAMA treatment trial UPLIFT, the intention to treat analysis, i.e., 30 days after completion of the study period, did not demonstrate a reduction in mortality (secondary outcome) compared to placebo.
 The majority of patients included in this study utilized an ICS.

 Recently, evidence has emerged from two large randomized clinical trials, IMPACT(64) and ETHOS,(103) that fixed-dose inhaled triple combinations (LABA+LAMA+ICS), reduce all-cause mortality compared to dual inhaled long-acting bronchodilation therapy.
-These trials were enriched for symptomatic patients (CAT \geq 10) with a history of frequent (\geq 2 moderate exacerbations) and/or severe exacerbations (\geq 1 exacerbation requiring a hospital admission) (see Figure).
+These trials were enriched for symptomatic patients (CAT $\geq$ 10) with a history of frequent ( $\geq$ 2 moderate exacerbations) and/or severe exacerbations ( $\geq$ 1 exacerbation requiring a hospital admission) (see Figure).